 I’m terrified I’ve left it too late and the dentist will want to pull all my teeth.
 I don’t want people to see me toothless.”

-Fear of “the diagnosis” – of finding out what or how much needs to be done and of not being able to cope with the news – is a very common fear.
+	The fear of finding out what or how much needs to be done and of not being able to cope with the bad news is a very common fear.
 You may also be worried about not being able to afford dental treatment.

 	If you have avoided dentists for a long time, you may need a lot of treatment.
 But then again, you may not.
 You’ll come across a lot of posts on discussion boards where people were pleasantly surprised at how little treatment they needed, even after a very long absence (several decades).
 It used to be common that people needed fillings every time they went to the dentist, but things like fluoride toothpastes and fluoridated water supplies and drinks have led to a decrease in tooth decay in the general population.
 When you suffer with dental phobia, you tend to assume worst-case scenarios, which oftentimes are not justified.

 	Nowadays, lots of treatments are available that can save teeth which used to be deemed unsaveable in the past.
 Even badly broken down teeth can often be saved.
 There are also better and less invasive treatments available for things like gum disease.

 	Some people will need extensive work or dentures in order to get their mouths healthy again.
 Most of the time, this would be very apparent to you and those around you.

 	Still, the fear of “the diagnosis” can be overwhelming and prevent people from seeking help.
-It is true that the prospect of not being able to cope with “the bad news” (imagined or real) can be very frightening and a real deterrent from taking the first steps towards making an appointment.
+The prospect of not being able to cope with “the bad news” (imagined or real) can be very frightening and a real deterrent from taking the first steps towards making an appointment.

 	- If you don’t think you could cope with “the diagnosis” the very first time you see a dentist, you should let them know.
 Some people want an honest assessment of all their dental needs straightaway, but some people with a dental phobia don’t.
 Ask your dentist to break “the bad news” gently, maybe at a subsequent appointment, when rapport and trust have been built.